jweissman/orsino/docs/mm.md

 ## Aberrations

 ### Discerner
-_Guardian Aberration from the void, 642 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Discerner is a Guardian Aberration from the void, 588 years old.
+They are of average build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|